 Prior to working at the Center, he was the Senior Director of Research at Data Recognition Corporation where he provided leadership and assessment vision as the liaison between DRC Research and other departments.
 He was also responsible for designing, computing, monitoring, and evaluating all traditional and IRT statistical analyses.
 Previously, he served as the Director of Strategic Research Solutions for CTB and as the Executive Director of Assessment, Accountability, Research, and Evaluation for the state of West Virginia.
 As the Executive Director, he was responsible for the administration, development and implementation of all aspects of the statewide assessment system, the state and federal accountability systems, and providing strategic and direct oversight of grant-based and independent research and evaluation services for the department.

 He earned his Ph.D. in Industrial-Organizational Psychology with an emphasis in quantitative methods from Capella University.

 Juan D’Brot, Ph.D. is a Senior Associate at the Center for Assessment.
 His work focuses on assisting clients solving intricate problems in assessment and accountability design and implementation where policy, technical, and practical issues intersect.

 D’Brot, J. D. (2016).
 A system of performance standards: Policy reviews as an additional layer of validity.
 Paper presented at the annual meeting of the National Council on Measurement in Education: Washington, DC.

-Schneider, S. & D’Brot, J. (2016).
-Georgia Kindergarten Inventory of Developing Skills.
+D’Brot, J. & Marion, S. (2018).
+Alabama state assessment system: Recommendations from the assessment task force.
 National Center for the Improvement of Educational Assessment: Dover, NH.